DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 # Private Network

-Here are the quick-start for setting up a Tron private network using Docker.
+Here is a quick-start guide for setting up a Tron private network using Docker.

-A private chain needs at least one fullnode running by [SR](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/) to produces blocks, and any number of fullnodes to synchronize blocks and broadcast transactions.
+A private chain needs at least one full node run by a [Super Representative (SR)](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/) to produce blocks, and any number of full nodes to synchronize blocks and broadcast transactions.

 ## Prerequisites